 Through the HDS Field Education Program, students receive supervised experience in one or more of about 200 faith communities, nonprofit agencies, and educational organizations.
 The sites are carefully selected and represent a wide range of missions, affiliations, and professional fields.

-Harvard University and the Boston Theological Institute
+Harvard University and the Boston Theological Interreligious Consortium

-Study of Applications
+Study of applications

-Additional Experience and Training
+Additional experience and training